mirnylab/hiclib-legacy/doc/source/index.rst

 Fragment-based analysis uses HDD to store all the information about the reads.
 However, at each point in time a few individual tracks are loaded to RAM to perform certain analysis.
-Memory requirements for this part can be estimated as 30-50 bytes per read, dependent on the number of filters used.
+Memory requirements for this part can be estimated as 20-40 bytes per read, dependent on the number of filters used.
 For example, a 400 mln read Hi-C dataset will require no more than 20GB RAM.
+We're working on rewriting the core of the library to consume less memory.
+If you found a bottleneck, which can be easily fixed, please let us know and we'll fix it.

 Binned data analysis uses RAM to store all the heatmaps.
 Application of certain filters will create a copy of a heatmap, one at a time, even if multiple datasets are loaded.
 For example, working with 3 datasets at 200-kb resolution will require: